cpondoc/histopathology-web-platform/README.md

 # Histopathology Web Platform

 This is a platform dedicated to infering histopathological images.
+This work builds off previously published work at the PEARC 20 Conference, specifically with the paper "A Pilot Benchmarking Study of Deep Neural Network Performance on Low Magnification Pathology Region-of-Interest Images."

 ## Flask API Set-Up